 Overcoming frustration as an artist also means embracing the ugly.
 Roberta says, “For myself, if I find a piece is really ugly, I stick it in a drawer, and maybe look at it in six months, and I am shocked at how many times when I come back and look at it, I think ‘oh, first of all, it wasn’t as bad as I thought.
 And second of all, that’s a really interesting idea I was playing with.’”

 Frustration is all part of the process, and creating art is a valuable way to grow as a person.
 “I think making art is very complicated.
 You’re always juggling with, ‘do I like it?
 Am I being true to myself?
 Am I being honest?
 Is this really me?
 Or is it some idea of what I think it should be?’
 At the same time, you’re pushing boundaries and doing things you might not like.
 Sometimes making art forces you to build self-confidence and self-esteem.
 Because you have to keep asking yourself, is this right for me?
 And so you have to start really trusting yourself to make progress.

 Roberta left us with her thoughts on the importance of art.
 “This practice just teaches you so much about life.
 It’s taught me to pay attention to intuition and know when I am really in touch with something larger than myself or when I am tangled in some earthbound story.
 It teaches me how to work and how to play… and the difference between the two.
 And it gives me great solace.
 Art is a way to get lost in time and space.
 In times of great sorrow, there is nothing better than to go into a studio and just get totally lost in what it is that you’re doing with your hands.
 And all of that stuff has informed my life.”

 About the artist

 Robert Wagner has been making art in different mediums for 40 years.
-In her 60s, she began to question why making art was so important to her.
-She has always used writing as a way to answer questions and that resulted in a book – Come Walk with Me: Exploring why Art Matters.
+In her 60s, she began questioning why making art was so important.
+She has always used writing to answer questions, resulting in a book – Come Walk with Me: Exploring why Art Matters.